yeeterlol/kofji/NOTES.md

 GmailFProBot is ran on -> [first name][last name][random 1-3 letters][3 numbers]

-Too many false positives tho.
+Higher probability of a false positive when computed.